 If you want returns like mine, then it’s time to open your own account!
 What have you got to lose?

 You can fund it with any amount you choose (there is no minimum balance) and pick your stocks/bonds allocation.
-I chose 90% stocks and 10% bonds because I’m 30 and I have plenty of time to recover from any market downturns.
+I chose 90% stocks and 10% bonds because I’m in my early thirties and I have plenty of time to recover from any market downturns.

 So my risk tolerance is quite high.